 The Mazda3’s lamp design shaves away all unnecessary elements to leave only the essence of a light fixture.
 The resulting round design has an expression of depth and a dynamic presence that is unique to the Mazda brand.
 The headlamps adopt a simple ring-shape lighting pattern in the centre accented by illumination on the side section.
 The rear combination lamps feature four round lights with gradations in their illumination that create an appearance of being directed towards the front.
 In addition, the three-dimensional design of the outer lenses on the hatchback creates a solid look.

-New for the 2024 model year, Ceramic Metallic has been added to the Mazda3 colour line-up, in total the Mazda3 hatchback is offered in nine body colours - Arctic White, Snowflake White, Deep Crystal Blue, Jet Black Mica, Machine Grey, Polymetal Grey, Platinum Quartz, Ceramic Metallic and Soul Red Crystal.
-The Mazda3 Saloon is only available in Arctic White, Deep Crystal Blue, Machine Grey and Soul Red Crystal.
+In total the Mazda3 range is offered in ten body colours - Arctic White, Snowflake White, Deep Crystal Blue, Jet Black, Machine Grey, Polymetal Grey, Platinum Quartz, Zircon Sand, Ceramic and Soul Red Crystal.

 The Mazda3 Saloon marks itself out as a stylish compact executive saloon with its unique proportions and styling.
 With an identical wheelbase, it is 200mm longer than its hatchback brother, and when it comes to exterior panels it shares just its windscreen and bonnet with the hatchback.
 Flowing from front to rear in a single motion, the saloon’s smooth surface movements evoke elegance and maturity akin to the Vision Coupe concept car.
 Its chrome plated grille and unique front bumper adopt a horizontal layout that accentuate a low and wide stance on the road.
 The combined result is a refined expression of sophistication.